 My name is Robin Litvins-Salter and I work for VMIAC in the Communications Team.
-Prior to taking on this role, I had worked for many years in queer advocacy, often running what are called Queer 101 training sessions.
+Prior to taking on this role, I had worked for many years in queer advocacy.
 This blog is just a brief introduction to some of the concepts and terms that are present in Australia’s queer communities that may help you when working and supporting LGBTQIA+ individuals.

 Please note that all of these terms and definitions are drawn from my experiences, which is in no way universal, and like most queer discourse in Australia, this list does privilege terms common in white queer communities.
 All of these terms are still evolving and can differ from person to person or from group to group.